US could see a century’s worth of sea rise in just 30 years

 “We can see this freight train coming from more than a mile away,” Dutton said in an email.
 “The question is whether we continue to let houses slide into the ocean.”

 Sea level rises more in some places than others because of sinking land, currents and water from ice melt.
-The United States will get slightly more sea level rise than the global average.
+The U.S. will get slightly more sea level rise than the global average.
 And the greatest rise in the U.S. will be on the Gulf and East Coasts, while the West Coast and Hawaii will be hit less than average, Sweet said.

 For example, between now and 2060, expect almost 25 inches (0.63 meters) of sea level rise in Galveston, Texas, and just under 2 feet (0.6 meters) in St. Petersburg, Florida, while only 9 inches (0.23 inches) in Seattle and 14 inches (0.36 meters) in Los Angeles, the report said.